-After the successful installation of solar panels and LED lighting in three existing mail sorting centres and our international sorting centre in 2021, we are developing plans to further scale up these business cases.
-For example, at the end of 2021 we began installing solar panels at our logistics sorting centre in Vianen.
+After the successful installation of solar panels and LED lighting in our parcel sorting centres, we will expand this initiative to three existing mail sorting centres and our international sorting centre in 2021.
+After successfully piloting several initiatives aimed at network efficiency, we are developing concrete plans to scale up these business cases.
+To help achieve this, we are developing better insights into the efficiency gains and define eligible investments in drivers for these gains to allocate the investment to the Green Bond framework.